SilkRose/Pony/archive/blogs/census-consensus.md

 If I had to rank these two stories in terms of fun and enjoyment, I'd put The Exploding Story above The Democracy Story.
 While they were both fun, The Democracy Story didn't have that explosive energy of the first one.

 I'm not sorry for any of the explosion puns.
-[YOU SHOULD BE]

 ## Early Development